Jump to content

 Introduction

-In one of my previous posts I briefly described the concept of test message.
-Today I wanted to explain it in more details.
-The need of having production system operational is self-explanatory.
-It is the highest priority in all businesses - be able to operate.
-Without any doubts regarding software quality.
+In one of my previous posts, I briefly described the concept of a test message.
+Today I want to explain it in more detail.
+The need to keep production systems operational is self-explanatory.
+It’s the highest priority in all businesses—being able to operate, without doubts about software quality.
 Users need to trust the system.

-If I pay for a book I trust the banking application, to be charged once.
+If I pay for a book, I trust the banking application to charge me once.
 That’s one piece.
-Another one is messaging.
+Another critical piece is messaging.
 All systems exchange messages.
-Communication between components, processes, computers etc. requires some kind of messaging schema.
-In large systems this is called integration.
-Having those two pieces the concept of test message can easy arise.
-In order to keep the system operational we need to ensure that messages are flowing in the way they intended to.
+Communication between components, processes, and machines requires some kind of messaging schema.
+In large systems, this is known as integration.

-”If it works, don’t touch it” isn’t said without reasons.
-As long as we actively develop particular integration we know how it works.
-WE have one interface with other party and everybody is happy.
+”If it works, don’t touch it” isn’t said without reason.
+As long as we’re actively developing a particular integration, we know how it works.
+We have one interface with another party, and everything is fine.

 Test Message

-Having some messages generated and flowing in the system it would be nice to have monitoring in place.
-Monitoring will be our sensor to check system health.
-I’ll touch that in another post.
+Once test messages are flowing, it’s valuable to have monitoring in place.
+Monitoring acts as a sensor to check system health.
+I’ll cover that in another post.